AppBakerZ/wordpress-plugin-generator/README.md

 ### First Time Setup

-If you dont have NodeJS and grunt already installed on your PC then follow these instructions, otherwise proceed to next section.
+If you don't have NodeJS and grunt already installed on your PC then follow these instructions, otherwise proceed to next section.

 1. Install [NodeJS](http://nodejs.org#download).